sjtrimble/angular/aio/content/getting-started/index.md

 #### *ngIf

-You can add and remove elements from the page dynamically using an `NgIf` directive. `*ngIf` is known as a "structural directive" because it changes the structure of the HTML DOM.
-In other words, it changes which HTML or components are displayed (rendered) any given moment.
+You can add and remove elements from the page dynamically using `*ngIf`.

+`*ngIf` is a "structural directive".
+Structural directives change which HTML or components are displayed.
+Technically, they shape or reshape the DOM's structure, typically by adding, removing, and manipulating the elements to which they are attached.

-Any directive with an * is called a structural directive and has similar functionality.
+Any directive with an * is a structural directive.

-*JAF: Link to where they can learn more.
-Explain relationship between 'NgIf' in the API and *ngIf in the template.*
+*JAF: Can we just refer to this as *ngIf?
+Seems like that's the template syntax, and NgIf the API/implementation, which could be skipped right now.*

 <aio-gs-ng-if></aio-gs-ng-if>

 #### *ngFor

-*ngFor is another structural directive that lets you iterate over a list, rendering the HTML or component once for each item in the list.
+*ngFor is another structural directive.
+It iterates over a list, rendering the HTML or component once for each item in the list.

 <aio-gs-ng-for></aio-gs-ng-for>

 <div class="alert is-helpful">

-The [Angular Cheat Sheet](guide/cheatsheet) includes a summary of Angular's template syntax.
-To learn about the full capabilities of the template syntax, see the [Template Syntax guide](guide/template-syntax).
+To learn about the full capabilities of Angular's template syntax, see the [Template Syntax guide](guide/template-syntax).

 </div>